momochi000/dungeon_master/README.md

 To do this:

     docker-compose up --build

+this will also start the neo4j database, which includes a web interface you can reach at `localhost:7474`.
+By default there is no authentication.

-unfortunately, i wasn't able to connect to the repl from outside of the docker container, so currently I'm using nix.
+Unfortunately, i wasn't able to connect to the repl from outside of the docker container, so currently I'm using nix.
 I start this with `make nix-repl`

+Run the command line interface with `make play`, but note this expects the database to be running.